mackuba/holepicker/README.markdown

 `-s`, `--silent`

-Silent mode - disables info-level messages ("Looking for gemfiles...") and only print errors and found vulnerabilities.
+Silent mode - disable info-level messages ("Looking for gemfiles...") and only print errors and found vulnerabilities.

 ## Similar projects